jonathantorres/Dotfiles/docs/emacs.md

 `C-x 1`   - Just use 1 window, kills all other windows `C-x C-f` - Find a file
 `C-x C-s` - Save the file
+`C-x C-w` - Save as
+`C-x C-v` - Replace the file that was just opened (Find alternate file) `C-x i`   - Insert file into current location of the cursor

 #### BUFFERS